 Frederic Pla, Ph.D.
 Dr. Pla has served as our Chief Operating Officer since March 2021.
-Prior to joining our company, Dr. Pla served as Chief Operating Officer at the Parker Institute for Cancer Immunotherapy from April 2020 to March 2021.
-Prior to that, Dr. Pla was the Chief Operating Officer of Genomic Health, a global oncology diagnostics company until its acquisition by Exact Sciences in November 2020.
-Before joining Genomic Health in 2014, Dr. Pla was Vice President, Corporate Business Development, for Life Technologies, a \$4 billion, 10,000-employee, San Diego-based global life sciences business, until its acquisition by Thermo Fisher in 2014.
+Prior to joining our Company, Dr. Pla served as Chief Operating Officer at the Parker Institute for Cancer Immunotherapy from April 2020 to March 2021.
+Prior to that, Dr. Pla was the Chief Operating Officer of Genomic Health, a global oncology diagnostics company until April 2020.
+Before joining Genomic Health in 2014, Dr. Pla was Vice President, Corporate Business Development, for Life Technologies, San Diegobased global life sciences business, until its acquisition by Thermo Fisher in 2014.
 Dr. Pla joined Life Technologies in 2005 as Vice President and General Manager of the Diagnostics Business, responsible for product development and manufacturing facilities in the U.S., UK, and China.
 Dr. Pla holds 23 U.S. patents, a Ph.D. in acoustics from the Pennsylvania State University, a Master's degree from the University of Southampton, UK, and an engineering degree from the University of Technology of Compiegne, France.

 Niro Ramachandran, Ph.D.
 Dr. Ramachandran has served as our Chief Business Officer since August 2020.
-Prior to joining our company, Dr. Ramachandran served as Vice President of the spatial biology business unit at Nanostring Technologies, Inc., a life sciences company that specializes in development of cancer diagnostics tools, from July 2014 to July 2020.
+Prior to joining our Company, Dr. Ramachandran served as Vice President of the spatial biology business unit at Nanostring Technologies, Inc., a life sciences company that specializes in development of cancer diagnostics tools, from July 2014 to July 2020.
 Prior to that, Dr. Ramachandran led product development for the protein business unit at Life Technologies (which was acquired by Thermo Fisher) from August 2008 to July 2014.
 Dr. Ramachandran received his Hon.
 BSc. in Biochemistry from University of Toronto, and Ph.D. from University of Windsor.
 He completed his post doctorate work at the Harvard Institute of Proteomics, Harvard University.